 For unit 47102 only (English Literature) anthologies are sent to centres automatically on entry.
 Otherwise, teachers can order hard copies of the anthologies for teaching purposes: Moon on the Tides for poetry and Sunlight on the Grass for short stories.

 Order forms are dispatched to centres in early May.
 If you have not received an order form for the anthologies, and your centre has not already requested copies, please contact Exams Office Support on 0844 209 6614 or email@example.com who will fax another order form to you.
-Parents, private tutors and students need to go to the AQA website's shop
+Parents, private tutors and students need to use our order forms.

 Preparation for controlled assessment